 Other Beachbody on Demand programs I haven’t tried but friends have loved are “10 Rounds” (boxing and weights with Joel Freeman, who did “LIIFT4”), and “Morning Meltdown 100” (100 days of 20-30 minute workouts with Jehrico McMatthews).

 New Beachbody on Demand Programs

-BOD is always coming out with great new programs, and one new Beachbody on Demand series that I’ve been eyeing are “30 Day Breakaway” running and weights program with BOD’s only Latina trainer, Idalis Velazquez.
-I have a dream of doing the Spanish language version of 30DB to boost both my running AND language skills, simultaneously!
+BOD is always coming out with great new programs, and one new Beachbody on Demand series that I’ve just completed is “30 Day Breakaway” running and weights program with BOD’s only Latina trainer, Idalis Velazquez.
+I have a dream of doing the Spanish language version of #30DBA to boost both my running AND language skills, simultaneously!
 Autumn Calabrese also has a very interesting new program called “9 Week Control Freak” which I just finished reviewing.

 Best Beachbody Programs for Beginners:

 As you can see, my top BOD program recommendations are geared towards people with a base fitness level, but what if you’re just starting out?
 Never fear!
 Beachbody has some really fun and accessible programs for beginners.

 The official Beachbody blog has the most comprehensive list of beginner On Demand programs, which include “PiYo,” (a neat combo of cardio, pilates, and yoga that my husband loves), “Country Heat” (I really enjoy that one for an easy dance workout), “21 Day Fix,” “Shift Shop” (I liked the workouts I sampled in that one), “Mes de Mas,” “3 Week Yoga Retreat,” “Clean Week,” (with the #mbf trainer, Megan Davies), and “A Little Obsessed.”